lifuyaq/answer_finder/README.md

-# online_test_helper
+# Answer finder

-Online test helper is a simple python app that can help you to search the answers in your database(xlsx) by screen shots.
+Answer finder is a simple python app that can help you to search the answers in your database(xlsx) by screen shots.

 ## Installation